 - Check occasionally to make sure it is not boiling dry.

-- You should not need to add any additional liquid in this recipe.
-There should be sufficient moisture from the vegetables and tinned tomatoes to form a nice rich gravy.
+- You should not need to add any additional liquid.
+There should be sufficient moisture from the vegetables and tinned tomatoes and water to form a nice rich gravy.
 If you find it IS boiling dry, make sure the heat is set as low as possible, dissolve a beef stock cube in 1 cup of boiling water and add to the pan as needed.
+Don't just add water as this will dilute the flavour of the sauce.

 This sauce freezes beautifully.
-I always made a double batch and freeze the leftovers for another day.
+I always make a double batch and freeze the leftovers for another day.
 You can keep this in the freezer for up to 4 months.

 And it is so versatile.
-If you have a batch of this in the freezer you will never be wondering ‘what can I have for supper?‘ Here are some of the ways you can serve it:
+If you have a batch of this in the freezer you will never be wondering 'What can I have for supper?'
+Here are some other meals you can make with it:

 - Ladle it over a bowl of fluffy white rice and serve with a side helping of peas.